Andonome/lk/system/makefiles/patterns.md

 ---
-title: "Makefile Patterns"
+title: Makefile Patterns
-tags: [ "system", "make" ]
+tags:
+- system
+- make
 ---

 Using the [basic example](../makefiles.md), you can make a complete backup of all backup files.